 What does cross-site scripting mean?

 Cross-site scripting (XSS) is a cyberattack that uses malicious scripts on your web browser to hack browser session cookies to steal highly sensitive data.
 Used effectively, cross-site scripting can steal passwords and financial information.
-WordPress XSS attacks are very difficult to defend against unless you use a powerful firewall to block malicious IP addresses.
+WordPress XSS attacks are very difficult to defend against unless you use a powerful firewall to block malicious IP addresses of country or device.

 Why is XSS dangerous?